rajdurvasula/RDAddrBookPG/README.md

 ## Deployment with AWS ECS
 To deploy this application as a Container service on AWS ECS, use the taskdef.json file.

+    - Pre-requisites:
+        - Ensure ECR is created and a Linux Docker image is pushed to ECR.